groupdocs/reference.groupdocs.com/content/sites/groupdocs/search/english/java/com.groupdocs.search/extractor/_index.md

 ```

+Occurs when an error happens during an extractor operation.

 ### ImagePreparing {#ImagePreparing}
 ```
 public final Event<EventHandler<ImagePreparingEventArgs>> ImagePreparing
 ```

+Occurs when an image is going to be prepared for indexing.

 ### PasswordRequired {#PasswordRequired}
 ```
 public final Event<EventHandler<PasswordRequiredEventArgs>> PasswordRequired
 ```

+Occurs when a document requires password for opening.

 ### getSettings() {#getSettings--}
 ```